Lionel Robberds

-Lionel Philip Robberds, AM, Queen's Counsel (born 2 April 1939) is an Australian former representative rowing coxswain, national representative and world champion squash player and a barrister.
-In rowing he was seven times a national champion who won a gold medal in a coxed four at the 1954 Commonwealth Games; silver and bronze medals at the 1958 Commonwealth Games; and competed at the 1960 Rome Olympics in the men's coxed four.
-In squash he was a member of Australia's 1973 World Champion amateur four man team.
-As a lawyer his career at the New South Wales bar extended over fifty years.
+Lionel Philip Robberds, AM, King's Counsel (2 April 1939 – 31 March 2024) was an Australian representative rowing coxswain, national representative and world champion squash player and barrister.
+In rowing, he was seven times a national champion who won a gold medal in a coxed four at the 1954 Commonwealth Games; silver and bronze medals at the 1958 Commonwealth Games; and competed at the 1960 Rome Olympics in the men's coxed four.
+In squash, he was a member of Australia's 1973 World Champion amateur four-man team.
+As a lawyer, his career at the New South Wales bar extended over fifty years.
 He was appointed a QC in 1982 and later a senior member of the New South Wales Civil and Administrative Tribunal.

 Club and state rowing

 Robberds was educated at Sydney Boys High School though he did not cox at school.
 His club rowing was from Sydney's Leichhardt Rowing Club and from the Sydney University Boat Club.